 Older seals use kammprofile gaskets which are highly suitable for this purpose thanks to their reliable and flexible construction.
 Featuring a solid metal corrugated core with a flexible covering layer, the kammprofile gasket can withstand high compression levels and creates a tight seal.

 A gasket is required to change shape and fill tight spaces, often under high pressure.
-It should also be malleable enough to fill irregular shaped spaces in pipes and fuel tanks.
-Therefore, whichever types of material is used, a certain amount of ‘give’ is required.
+It should also be malleable enough to fill irregularly shaped spaces in pipes and fuel tanks.
+Therefore, whichever type of material is used, a certain amount of ‘give’ is required.